laardee/one-time-presigned-url/README.md

-# Pre-signed upload to S3 with a one time token
+# Uploading Objects to S3 Using One-Time Presigned URLs

 See [Uploading Objects to S3 Using One-Time Presigned URLs @ Medium](https://medium.com/@laardee/uploading-objects-to-s3-using-one-time-presigned-urls-4374943f0801)